richyjackson/richyjackson.github.io/exam/warehouses.md

 |Credit cost|Higher than standard at equivalent size           |

 ## Warehouse Size
+Warehouse size is primarily intended for improving query performance
 - Credit useage doubles as you increase warehouse size
 - The default size is XS when created using CREATE WAREHOUSE, XL when using Snowsight UI
 - Warehouses charge per second with a minimum of 60 seconds
 - Cost is multiplied per cluster
+- Larger is not quicker for basic queries, use larger warehouses for complex workloads

 | Size | Credits per Hour | Credits per Second |
 |---|---|---|